Kenishi/DroidNavi/pyqt-ui/src/README.txt

 Version 1.1 brings 2 new things.

 1) NIO Networking: I removed the blocking/threaded system I was using on the desktop client.
 	This has allowed me to simplify a lot of the code by a lot.

 2) Multicasting Events: I have added the ability for phones to send events via UDP multicast.
 	This helps a lot because the phone no longer has to worry about keeping a constant connection with the desktop app or managing numerous IPs.
 	One things to note though.
 Not all phones can do multicasting and some routers may filter multicast packets.
-	If you do not have multicasting, you can still fall back on connecting to computers using IPs.
-	In addition, if you phone doesn’t support multicasting, the desktop client will now serve as a multicast relay!
-	See Bugs and quirks below for a few notes on multicasting.

-Note on using on Mac: The app can work on Mac but OS X handles Apps slightly different and
-	I can't guarantee the app will shutdown cleanly on the Mac.
-Plus you will need to start it from Terminal.
-This is on my TODO list now.
+You can test the multicast from the Status screen by pressing the Multicast status button and pressing "Test".
+If you receive an Incoming Call notification on the desktop program from "Multicast Test" then it works.

 INSTALLATION
 ============
-1) Download the droidnavi-1.0-release.zip from GitHub.
-	- Alternatively you can compile from the code on the hub.
-Please see the Repository README.md for instructions.
-2) Extract the zip into a folder.
+1) Extract the release zip.
-	- Inside you should find 2 folders. "android" and "desktop"
-3) Copy the droidnavi-android-1.0.apk to your phone and install it by running it.
+2) Copy the APK in the 'android' folder to you phone and run.
-	- Note: An explanation of why certain permissions are required by the app can be found in the main repository's README.md
+	-Note: An explanation on required permissions can by found on the repository README
-4) Go back to your computer and find the "desktop" folder again, run the DroidNavi.exe.
-5) You may see a popup from your firewall for a Java program.
-You will need to allow this in order for your phone to connect to your PC.
+3) Run the desktop application.
+A firewall notice may show up, you will need to allow this in order for the program to work.
-6) Run the android App.
+4) Run the android app.
-	Note: In order for the program to work the phone and desktop must be on the same network.
-So you will need to have Wi-Fi running on the phone.
+5) Click "Service Status" item to start the service.

+Using Multicast
+1) To use multicast and avoid having to pair with computers.
+First look on the status screen and see if it says "Multicast Status: Available."
+2) If it shows available, next touch the item.
+3) (Make sure the desktop program is running) Next press "Test" 4.a) If the Incoming Call "Multicast Test" appears, press yes.
+4.b) If the event did not appear, press no.
+5) If the multicast worked, then you are ready to receive notifications on calls.
+	If the multicast failed, check your router settings and see if there is a setting for allowing Multicast events/broadcasts and make sure they are allowed.
+	You can re-run the test by pressing the "multicast status" item at any point.

+Using Pairing
+1) If the service is currently "Running" press the item and set it to "Off"
+2) To strictly use pairing, press the multicast status item and say no.
-7) Slide to the "Pair" tab.
+3) Slide to the "Pair" tab.
-8) Select "Pair with new PC"
+4) Select "Pair with new PC"
-9) Click "Pair" on PC App.
+5) Click "Pair" on PC App.

 Manual Input Method:
-9.1) Enter the IP on the PC in the App box.
+6.1) Enter the IP on the PC in the App box.
-9.2) Hit OK
+6.2) Hit OK

 QR Code:
-9.1) Use the QR Code in the app.
+6.1) Use the QR Code in the app.

-10) Slide back to the left and click the "Service Stopped" button.
-This will now light up and change to "Service On."
+7) Slide back status and press the Service Status item again to start it "Running."
-11) If everything worked correctly, you should see a "Phone Connected" screen pop up in the bottom right hand corner of your desktop screen.
+8) If everything worked correctly, you should see a "Phone Connected" screen pop up in the bottom right hand corner of your desktop screen.
 You should now receive alerts when you get a call or have missed calls.